SheriefAlaa/notes_in_react_native/README.md

   - [ ] Integration tests
 - [ ] CI/CD
 - [ ] The app will not use a backend and will rely solely on local storage such as sqlite.
-- [ ] Deeplinks to specific notes on a custom scheme (not via http).
+- [ ] Deep links to specific notes on a custom scheme (not via http).
 - [ ] Supports push notifications (local reminder and FCM).